paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-079-trade-sanctions-reform-and-export-enhancement.md

 ### Statutory Notes

 #### References in Text
 The Trading With the Enemy Act, referred to in subsec. (b)(2), (3), is act Oct.
 6, 1917, ch.
 106, 40 Stat.
-411, as amended, which is classified to sections 1 to 6, 7 to 39 and 41 to 44 of Title 50, Appendix, War and National Defense.
+411, which is classified to chapter 53 (§ 4301 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Tables.

 #### Determination and Waiver of Application of Section 908(a)(1) of the Trade Sanctions Reform and Export Enhancement Act of 2000 With Respect to Libya
 Determination of President of the United States, No. 2004–49, Sept.
 20, 2004, 69 F.R.
 58035, provided: